barryclark/jekyll-now/_posts/2022-10-23-multi-task-learning-a-sentiment-analysis-example.markdown

 {% endhighlight %}

 Althought the sentiment labels were created for 5 aspects, it is not necessary for a review to have labels available for all the aspects.
 In fact, each review in the training data has labels for ~1.2 aspects on average.
-Here I imputed the missing labels with "absent".
+Here I impute the missing labels with "absent".
 Our task is to make predictions for the sentiment of all 5 aspects.
 To tackle this multi-task problem, we are going to build a multi-head deep learning model.
 Let's go!

 ## Data Splitting